conan-io/docs/reference/commands/consumer/info.rst

     > info for the debug dependency graph install

 It is possible to use the :command:`conan info` command to extract useful information for Continuous Integration systems.
-More precisely, it has the :command:`--build_order, -bo` option, that will produce a machine-readable output with an ordered list of package references, in the order they should be built.
+More precisely, it has the :command:`--build-order, -bo` option, that will produce a machine-readable output with an ordered list of package references, in the order they should be built.
 E.g., lets assume that we have a project that depends on Boost and Poco, which in turn depends on OpenSSL and ZLib transitively.
 So we can query our project with a reference that has